 When people are prescribed pain medication to help them manage chronic pain, they may experience sudden, intense spikes of pain.
 These spikes are known as breakthrough pain.

 Breakthrough pain is also known as a flare-up or flare.
 It tends to occur in waves, peaking quickly then decreasing in intensity.
-It can last anywhere from minutes to hours.
+It can last anywhere from

 Much of the research around breakthrough pain focuses on situations where it occurs in people with cancer.
 However, breakthrough pain has been linked to other conditions such as back pain, arthritis, shingles, fibromyalgia, diabetic neuropathy, and more.